HomeEuropeBelarusPolotsk sights

 Red Bridge - Polotsk

-The bridge over the river Polota near Polotsk is called Red not to emphasize its beauty, but to remind you that during the Patriotic War with Napoleon in one of the battles between the Russians and the French, this bridge was red with blood.
+The bridge over the Polota River near Polotsk is called Red not to emphasize its beauty, but to remind that during the Patriotic War with Napoleon in one of the battles between the Russians and the French this bridge was red with blood.

-In the 1970s, a reinforced concrete bridge was erected in place of the decayed wooden bridge, a very similar configuration in appearance.
-Near the bridge is a sign with the inscription that it was here that Napoleon’s expulsion from Russia began.
+Near the bridge there is a sign with the inscription that it was here that Napoleon’s expulsion from Russia began.

 Monument to Simeon Polotskiy